Controllable protein design with particle-based Feynman-Kac steering: Methods

-For binder design, the interface quality is quantified by the computed binding free energy \(\Delta G\) between the designed and target chains, with Sequence-level objectives can also be introduced.
-To control the electrostatic character, a charge reward penalizes deviation from a target net charge \(Q^\ast\) at pH 7, Secondary structure composition is constrained through a combined geometry- and sequence-based reward.
-Structural content is estimated using DSSP on the refined backbone and residue-based propensities from the sequence, combined with fixed weights (0.8 for DSSP and 0.2 for sequence) to yield the helix, \(\beta\)-sheet, and loop fractions \((\alpha, \beta, \ell)\).
-The reward penalizes deviation from user-specified targets \((\alpha^\ast, \beta^\ast, \ell^\ast)\), where \(w_{\alpha}\), \(w_{\beta}\), and \(w_{\ell}\) control the relative contribution of each term.
+Sequence-level objectives can also be introduced.
+To control the electrostatic character, a charge reward penalizes deviation from a target net charge $Q^\ast$ at pH 7,

+Secondary structure composition is constrained through a combined geometry- and sequence-based reward.
+Structural content is estimated using DSSP on the refined backbone and residue-based propensities from the sequence, combined with fixed weights (0.8 for DSSP and 0.2 for sequence) to yield the helix, $\beta$-sheet, and loop fractions $(\alpha, \beta, \ell)$.
+The reward penalizes deviation from user-specified targets $(\alpha^\ast, \beta^\ast, \ell^\ast)$,

+where $w_{\alpha}$, $w_{\beta}$, and $w_{\ell}$ control the relative contribution of each term.
 When steering toward a specific secondary structure, that term is weighted fourfold relative to the others.

-\subsubsection{Steering configuration evaluation}
+\subsection{Steering configuration evaluation}

 To characterize the behavior of FK steering during binder design, we performed a systematic configuration sweep targeting streptolysin O, with hotspot residues 110, 115, and 117.
 Each condition was repeated three times.